hoalexander44/MomentumTeamWebsite/Blogs/KendalMitchellBlog.md

 ### Week 9 - Week 10
 Kendal Mitchell, PPJ 8

+This week I spent my time finalizing music for the game.
+Collaborating with Jarod on creating music for the pause menu, main menu, lose screen, and win screen.

+Positive:
+Jarod and I were able to get all of the tracks finished and reviewed by our team members.
+It was a great help having more help with audio for the game.

+Negative:
+I didn't end up getting to get feedback for the rest of the level variant tracks, but should be able to throughout the upcoming week.

+Upcoming:
+I'll be producing the final set of tracks, giving audio another pass, and fixing any lingering bugs in the game.

 ### Week 10 - Finals Week
 Kendal Mitchell, PPJ 9